 This is a great solution for content producers who don’t have the time to learn the tricky technical aspects of RSS feeds.

-Once you’re set up with RSS, you can happily step away from the technical hangups of creating RSS feeds for your podcasts and get back to creating awesome episodes and building your audience.
+Once you’re set up with RSS, you can happily step away from the technical aspects of creating an RSS feeds for your podcast and get back to creating awesome episodes and building your audience.